Stephan Ramon Garcia

 Stephan Ramon Garcia is an American mathematician.
 He is the W.M.
 Keck Distinguished Service Professor and Professor of Mathematics at Pomona College, in California, United States.
 Garcia has been a faculty member at Pomona since 2006.
-He is the author of more than 100 research papers, many with undergraduate co-authors, and four books.
 Garcia works in operator theory, complex variables, matrix analysis, number theory, and discrete geometry.
 He serves on the editorial board of several well-known journals and has received four National Science Foundation grants as principal investigator.

 Early life and education

 Garcia earned his Bachelor's of Arts with high distinction from the University of California, Berkeley in 1997 and received his PhD in Mathematics in 2003 from the University of California at Berkeley.
 He joined Pomona College in 2006, where he currently works.

-Personal life

-Garcia is married to Gizem Karaali.
-They have two children, Reyhan and Altay.

 Published works

 In addition to his 89 research articles, over the course of his academic career, Stephan Ramon Garcia has published four books as well.
 His first book, titled Introduction to Model Spaces and Their Operators was written in collaboration with Javed Mashreghi and William Ross and was published by Cambridge University Press in 2016.
 In 2017, Stephan Garcia had his second book published in collaboration with Robert Horn titled A Second Course in Linear Algebra by Cambridge University Press.
 Stephan Garcia's third book, Finite Blaschke Products and Their Connections was written in collaboration with Javad Mashreghi and William Ross and was subsequently published by Springer in 2018.
 Professor Garcia's most recent book entitled 100 Years of Math Milestones: The Pi Mu Epsilon Centennial Collection was written with Steven J. Miller and was published by the American Mathematical Society in July 2019.